How to Troubleshoot a Furnace: 10 Common Problems and Solutions

 10. Have you called an expert?

 The best way to keep your furnace running is to have your heating system inspected by an expert before winter strikes.
-Annual maintenance by a licensed technician can save you time, frustration, and money.
+Annual furnace maintenance by a licensed technician can save you time, frustration, and money.

 If you’ve tried everything and your furnace still isn’t working, call Enercare to speak with an Enercare licensed technician.
 They can do a deeper dive into specific issues with your furnace model — before you need an emergency furnace repair call for no heat in winter